AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/manage-users-connect.md

 # Manage users and permissions

 User and permission management occurs in both AVEVA Connect and AVEVA Data Hub.
 You begin in AVEVA Connect by creating groups, assigning roles, and adding users.
 These tasks require Account Administrator privileges in AVEVA Connect.
-Once these tasks are completed, you can add and then map existing users or groups to AVEVA Data Hub roles.
+Once these tasks are complete, you can add and then map existing users or groups to AVEVA Data Hub roles.

 An overview of the process is outlined below.